 We received a 2010 Sterilmed Best Practice for Environmental Excellence Award.

-Martha Houlihan, Karen Villanueva-Walsh, Paul Ryan and Cliff Roggemann
+Martha Houlihan, Karen Villanueva-Walsh, Paul Ryan and Nikki Hamblin

 Hospitals typically generate large quantities of hazardous chemical waste.
-Hazardous waste is defined and regulated by the United States Environmental Protection Agency and also (in New York State) by the NYS Department of Environmental Conservation.
+Hazardous waste is defined and regulated by the United States Environmental Protection Agency and/or the NYS Department of Environmental Conservation.
 Much of the non-pharmaceutical chemical waste generated is solvent waste (such as alcohol and xylene) from laboratories.
-To protect patients, visitors and staff, and to preserve the natural environment, healthcare facilities strive to minimize the quantity of hazardous chemicals they purchase, use and discard.
+To protect patients, visitors and staff, and to preserve the natural environment, healthcare facilities strive to minimize the quantity of hazardous chemicals they purchase, use, and discard.
 Hospitals also are investigating non-hazardous alternatives for materials classified as hazardous.